mitoteam/mtsaver/README.md

 1) Create full directory archive for first time backup is performed.
 2) Create "_diff_" archive with only changed, added (or removed!) files every next time...
-3) ...until certain criteria met (like "_total diff archives size exceeds full archive size_" or "_diff archive is more than 20% of full archive size_".
+3) ...until certain criteria met (like "_total diff archives size exceeds full archive size_" or "_diff archive is more than 20% of full archive size_" or just "_every 10th day_").
 Create new full archive at this point (so diffs will be small again).
 4) Remove outdated full and diff archives (according to retention settings).

 **Made to be simple yet powerful**:

 * No dependencies.
 Only 7-Zip is required!
 So no need for special software to explore or unpack created backups.
+And by using 7-Zip: good compression ratio, ability to pack locked files, multi-threded packing.
 * No database required: archiving and retention settings are in `.mtsaver.yml` file, other state info gathered on the fly from archives directory.
 * No installation required.
 Designed to be used as-is.
 Distributed as single executable file.
 * Both Windows and Linux, both x64 and x32 platforms support.